baree99/CV/README.md

 ## Skills

 #### Problem Solving

-At RoCHe we often had issue with identifying who had been approached by the different team members for the same role.
-I created a shared resourcing spreadsheet to be able to follow up on contacted candidates real time.
+At RoCHe, we often had issues with identifying who had been approached by different team members for the same role.
+I created a shared resourcing spreadsheet to be able to follow up on contacted candidates in real time.

-#### Effective communication
+#### Effective Communication

 As a Shift Leader I was responsible for a team of 10-12 employees.
-Communication was the key to inform everyone about recent changes during service time.
+Communication was key to informing everyone about recent changes during service time.

-#### Team player
+#### Team Player

 My favourite sport is football.
-I am playing it since I was a little kid.
+I've played it since I was a little kid.
 In football, a team always have to share the same goal.
-You need to know your teammates strength and weaknesses.
-Ask for help when needed and help others out.
+You need to know your teammates strengths and weaknesses, to be able to ask for help when needed, and help others out.
 I believe this is a skill I can use in any environment.

 #### Eye for Detail

-During my time at Pedal Pedal, I tested the development website to ensure the company’s standards for functionality and User Experience are met.
+During my time at Pedal Pedal, I tested the development website to ensure the company’s standards for functionality and User Experience were met.

 ## Education